iyervish/design-crit/DEPLOYMENT.md

 ## Troubleshooting

 ### "Function execution timed out"
-This means the screenshot capture or AI analysis took too long.
-The function is configured for 60s timeout (Vercel's maximum for Pro plans; 10s for free tier).
+This means the AI analysis took too long.
+The function is configured for 10s timeout (Vercel Free tier limit).

 **Solutions:**
+- This is normal for very large screenshot files or complex images
+- Reduce screenshot file size before uploading (compress or resize images)
-- Upgrade to Vercel Pro ($20/mo) for 60s timeouts
+- If timeouts are frequent, consider upgrading to Vercel Pro ($20/mo) for 60s timeouts
-- Or reduce the screenshot size/quality in `lib/screenshot.ts`

 ### "Invalid API key" or OpenAI errors
 - Double-check your `OPENAI_API_KEY` in Vercel environment variables